9/10/2004

 Personally, I don’t know where John Kerry was or what the circumstances were regarding the war wounds that he suffered while he was in Vietnam.
 But I do know that he was there.
 For that, I salute him.
 Anyone who serves during a time of war has earned my undying respect.

 On the other hand, that doesn’t automatically qualify him to become Commander-In-Chief.
-Heck, my cousin Alan served in Vietnam.
+Heck, I've got a cousin who served in Vietnam.
 He’s a great guy, a hard-working family man with a Purple Heart to show for his time in country.
 I’ll drink a beer with him anytime, but he is better suited for pursuits that do not require leading the free world.

 As for W, well, I’d drink a beer with him, too – if he were still drinking.
 He was no Vietnam hero, but serving in the National Guard does not make him a coward or a slacker.
 And it certainly doesn’t disqualify him to be president.